fourMs/MGT-python/README.md

 ## Reference

-There is no publication mentioning this toolbox yet.
-But you could reference this publication describing the similar Matlab toolbox:
+If you use this toolbox in your research, please cite this article:

 - Laczkó, B., & Jensenius, A. R. (2021).
 [Reflections on the Development of the Musical Gestures Toolbox for Python](https://nordicsmc.create.aau.dk/wp-content/NordicSMC/Nordic_SMC_2021_paper_38.pdf).
 Proceedings of the Nordic Sound and Music Computing Conference.

 ## Credits